TemTea/Tildes/src/site/notes/Home.md

 # Buds

-Start at a co-op, past "stop, collaborate and listen",[^1] With MTV the root of the intention,
+Start at a co-op, past "Stop, collaborate and listen,"[^1] With MTV the root of the intention,
 In a basement you wanted to be blood brothers--
 Carve out a bond beyond our mother's knew each other.